lintool/guide/writing-pet-peeves.md

 This makes a sequence like the following sound more natural, e.g., "We applied our models on three benchmark datasets.
 Based on preliminary experiments, a fourth dataset was discarded because..."
 In consistent present tense, the above sequence sounds really odd, "We apply our models on three benchmark datasets.
 Based on preliminary experiments, we discard a fourth dataset / a fourth dataset is discarded (?) because..."
 Writing about experiments in the past tense more accurately mirrors reality; you already ran those experiments, now you're just describing them.

-+ **Related work.** "Related work", _not_ "related works".
-"Work" is a collective noun, like "staff".
-You don't write "research staffs".
-Wait, you ask: if this is indeed the case, why would you write ["DaVinci is the creator of several famous _works_ of art"](https://twitter.com/mmparker/status/991012314332545024)?
-Well, that's a completely different context: "work" in "related work" is intended to refer to a body of work collectively, as in "the literature".
-You don't write "related literatures" (well, except in a very narrow sense, something like "isolated silos of related literatures").
-Note that "DaVinci's work" and "DaVinci's works" are both fine, but in different contexts.
-The first might refer to his body of work collectively; the second focuses on individual pieces.
-Also, be aware of subject-verb agreement.

-+ **Mass vs. count nouns.** "Related work" is actually a specific instance of the mass/count dichotomy in English.
-What makes it confusing is that for many words, both count and mass interpretations are possible.
-For example, "Over the course of several internships, I have gained experience in deep learning" (_not_ "experiences").
-But, "I love having new experiences when visiting different countries".
-We write, "Preceding sentences form the context of the dialogue" (_not_ "contexts"), but "In different contexts, people may act differently".

 + **Subject-verb agreement issues.** Common subject-verb (note that in Latex this would be an en-dash, see below) agreement issue: "number of sample increases", not "increase".
 The verb agrees with the head noun, which is number, singular in this case.